cyschneck/Hydra/README.md

 Museum of the Faculty of Medicine of Paris (20,000 Leagues Under the Sea)

+King of the Winged Monkeys (Wonderful Wizard of Oz)

+Wicked Witch of the West (Wonderful Wizard of Oz)

+Country of the Quadlings (Wonderful Wizard of Oz)

+Sydney Cecil Vivian Montmorency (Little Princess)

+Lilian Evangeline Maud Marion (Little Princess)

 ## Gender Name Classifier (DecisionTreeClassifier)

 The name 'Atticus' is most likely Male